farzanyazdanjou/coconut-open-api-js/README.md

 - `reachable(details: ReachableDetailParameters)`

 Set certain attributes on the attendee related to contact details such as cell phone and email.

+- `responses(answers: ResponseModel | ResponseModel[])`

+Set a relationship which will tell the API to use the given response model(s) for the attendee when cancelling an appointment.

 - `speaks(language: string)`